-Cystic fibrosis typically worsens with age due to complications associated with multi-resistant bacteria, the onset of diabetes and pancreatic insufficiency.
+Cystic fibrosis (CF) typically worsens with age due to complications associated with multi-resistant bacteria, the onset of diabetes and pancreatic insufficiency.
 At UCLA's adult clinic, patients receive care from a multidisciplinary team of specialists with experience in this phase of the disease.
 Mental health and psychosocial support become increasingly important to help these patients simultaneously manage adult responsibilities, such as educational and job pursuits and family relationships.
 Patients considering pregnancy are referred to reproductive health specialists.
 Care is coordinated so the patient can see a number of specialists in one visit to the clinic.

 Core Cystic Fibrosis Team:

 - Pulmonary and Critical Care Medicine specialists

 - Social worker

 Patients are referred to other specialists, such as endocrinologists, gastroenterologists and infectious disease experts, as needed.

 A major focus in the care of cystic fibrosis patients today centers on smoothing the transition from pediatric to adult care.
 The transition period, occurring in late adolescence or early adulthood, can be a particularly vulnerable time.
 Gaps in care or problems in adherence to therapies can result in setbacks to a patient's health.
 Nationwide, as many as 60 percent of patients experience gaps in medical care, health insurance coverage or both as they move from adolescence to adulthood.